 How to clean your grey water tank

 Grey water tanks can smell pretty bad (like as bad a sewage!), and you need to clean them out from time to time.
 There’s a lot of chemicals that people will recommend, or you can buy dedicated tank cleaner and put it down the drain with the tank closed, and some water inside.

 A drive around ensures that the tank gets a good sloshing around, and then you can drain it all out.

 Where can you empty grey water?

 Grey water tanks can be emptied at designated grey water dump points in caravan parks (usually drains near where you camp, or a larger, designated grey water dump point), along with toilet dump points if its been sitting for some time.

 It’s bad practice to let the grey water out onto the road as you drive out of a camp, or to dump it anywhere near water sources.
-If its more than 12 hours old, you should be taking it to a black water dump site.
+If its more than 12 hours old, you should be taking it to a black water dump site (a normal dump point).

 Let it out if you are allowed

 If you are allowed, and you are using environmentally friendly chemicals, I firmly believe you are better off releasing your fresh grey water in a slow, respectful and careful manner than storing it and putting it into a caravan dump point.